 defining the use of the bands 1920-1980 MHz / 2110-2170 MHz for FDD operation only; and

-including the relevant least restrictive technical conditions, based on CEPT Report 39, as defined in Annex 2 covering the downlink FDD frequency band (i.e. 2110-2170 MHz).
+including the relevant least restrictive technical conditions, based on CEPT Report 39, as defined in Annex 2 covering the downlink FDD frequency band (i.e. 2110-2170 MHz), complemented by a set of least restrictive technical conditions for AAS MFCN systems.

 The ECC recognises that such a harmonisation will maximise the benefit to operators, manufacturers as well as users and will facilitate the continued development of MFCN including terrestrial IMT systems within the CEPT.

-ECC Decision of 24 March 2006 on the harmonised utilisation of the bands 1920-1980 MHz and 2110-2170 MHz for mobile/fixed communications networks (MFCN) including terrestrial IMT systems (ECC decision (06)01), amended 02 November 2012 and
+ECC Decision of 24 March 2006 on the harmonised utilisation of the bands 1920-1980 MHz and 2110-2170 MHz for mobile/fixed communications networks (MFCN) including terrestrial IMT systems (ECC decision (06)01), amended 02 November 2012 and AMENDED DD MONTH YYYY

 “The European Conference of Postal and Telecommunications Administrations,